ata2151/mips_processor/README.md

 *This project is aimed to demomnstrate my understanding of digital systems, VHDL skills, modular design.*

 A broad overview of the project can be seen below.
-For a detail, description please check out the full report (in french) here.
+For a detail, description please check out the full report (in french) [a link](https://github.com/user/repo/blob/branch/other_file.md).

 I implemented reduced instruction set computer with pipe-lining using VHDL.
 There is an added hazard correction capabilities that can flush out parts of the processor and create a gap in the pipeline